Recycling and Waste Initiatives

 |2||The Waste Not program, run annually by Sustainability Interns and volunteers since 2009, collects unwanted reusable items from students in the spring during move-out.
 Collected items are donated or sold to students in the fall.
 In 2013, through a partnership with Easter Seals Goodwill Industries, Waste Not diverted over 20 tons of furniture, clothing, and other items from the incinerator, which amounts to 34% of total waste.|

 |3||Wesleyan purchased two cardboard balers in 2013, which improve corrugated cardboard collection and increase diversion rates.|

-Wesleyan participates annually in RecycleMania with 523 colleges and universities.
-In 2013, Wesleyan placed:
+Wesleyan participates annually in RecycleMania with 461 colleges and universities.
+In 2014, Wesleyan improved in all categories, placing:

 |7||The Environmental Services Office recycles non-traditional recyclables, including electronics, batteries, compact fluorescent and fluorescent light bulbs, cell phones, CDs, and printer cartridges.
 Electronic waste is recycled through an E-Stewards Certified vendor.|

 |8||Wesleyan's Freecycle program provides a way for the Wesleyan community to reuse unwanted items.
 Employees can get sturdy used office furniture from the Recycle Center at Physical Plant.|